 As both the student body and the curriculum expanded, NMS rapidly outgrew its space yet again.
 In 1964, NMS embarked on a building fund campaign for the present facility at 100 Audubon Street.
 When it opened in 1968, the school was the first building to anchor the newly designated Audubon Arts

 NMS begins to introduce Dance classes into its core programing.

 NMS began offering lessons on the Shoreline in the First Congregation Church on the Guilford Green.

 The school is expanded and renovated with a five-million-dollar capital investment project, adding new preschool facilities and five new studios to the building.

 Eighteen students from NMS participate in the White House Community Classroom Music Series program with First Lady Michelle Obama.
 The students participate with others from around the country in workshops and performances with noted violinist Joshua Bell, cellist Alisa Weilerstein, guitarist Sharon Isbin and pianist Awadagin Pratt.

 NMS’s Centennial year began in July 2011.
 Special events, performances and celebrations took place during the year, including High C, a grand celebration at Woolsey Hall on June 10, 2012.
 It featured premieres of two works commissioned by NMS: Ingram Marshall’s “Eventide” and Thomas C. Duffy’s “Century Shouts.”

-Today, NMS is an anchor on Audubon Street, and one of the 10 largest community arts organizations in the U.S. The 30,000 square foot NMS facility at 100 Audubon Street houses 33 studios, practice rooms, a recital hall and a library.
-The student body has grown to an annual total of more than 3,000 children and adults.
+Today, NMS is an anchor on Audubon Street, and one of the ten largest community arts organizations in the U.S. The 30,000 square foot NMS facility at 100 Audubon Street houses 33 studios, practice rooms, and a recital hall.
+The student body has grown to an annual total of more than 2,400 students from 80+